 - Scenario Mgr.: manages the scenario file which runs applications automatically.
 Parameters in the file can be edited. - If the scenario files are loaded, the icons will appear in Scenario row.

 Utility

-- $\bullet\,$ GPS: logs data from GPS receiver and shows the position of the satellites. - PDF Viewer: to view PDF files created by Report. - VIP: to view a fiber edge surface with the Video Inspection Probe (Optional Accessory). - Wireshark: to view capture files (pcap) saved by Frame Capture from Ethernet applications.
+- GPS/GNSS: logs data from GPS or GNSS receiver and shows the position of the satellites. - VIP: to view a fiber edge surface with the Video Inspection Probe (Optional Accessory).